digitalmethodsinitiative/4cat/datasources/fourchan/README.md

 	"4chan": {  # should correspond to DATASOURCE in the data source's __init__.py
-		"interval": 60,  # scrape interval for boards "boards": ["pol", "v"], # boards to scrape (and generally make available) }
+		"interval": 60,  # scrape interval for boards "boards": ["pol", "v"], # boards to scrape (and generally make available) "autoscrape": True  # automatically start scraping when 4CAT is started }
 }
 ```